Self-Assessing Social and Emotional Instruction and Competencies: A Tool for Teachers

 - To provide teachers with self-reflective feedback that can be used as part of their professional development plans or educator evaluations

-In the tool, teachers can self-assess on 10 teaching practices that support social and emotional learning for students, which we identified in our recent brief, Teaching the Whole Child: Instructional Practices That Support Social and Emotional Learning in Three Teacher Evaluation Frameworks.
+In the tool, teachers can self-assess on 10 teaching practices that support social and emotional learning for students, which we identified in our recent brief, Instructional Practices That Integrate Equity-Centered Social, Emotional, and Academic Learning.